 While people give emotionally, they still use concrete information to back up big decisions (and in-person fundraising is often aimed at major gifts).

 So, talk about how you are changing the lives of your beneficiaries.
-Select a single story or two to paint the picture of your impact, and then share the numbers.
+Select a single story or more success stories to paint the picture of your impact, and then share the numbers.

 “Anna graduated from our program one year ago.
 Today she is sober and runs a successful flower shop.